FreimanVS/restaurants-project/README.md

 will be save into database.
 Any of them will automatically have a role 'user'.
 There is the only one user with a role 'admin' using username: "admin" and password: "admin".

-You can also use '/api/v1/vote/{id}' PUT being logged in, where {id} is the id of the restaurant, in order to vote for a restaurant that the user wants to visit.

 There is also '/api/v1/menu' POST which is only available for admins.
 You must send a json like this {
 	"dish": "burger",